BL0CK-X/api-developer-program/README.md

 We automatically create the documentation, manage the payments, and scale your code.
 People already paying for our platform immediately have access to your functions, and then you make money every time a paying user calls your function.
 And we can't see your code because it's a binary file.

+And guess what?
+It's free to be a part of this program.
+You can only make money --- not lose.

 ## The Mission